-If you are in an environment where others are in control, such as a workplace or school, download the letter to a manager and give it to your manager/teacher and human rights compliance officer, if such exists, and use it to ask permission to display the Sexual Sanity flag as a pin or button on the same conditions as others are allowed with the gay pride flag.
+If you are in an environment where others are in control, such as a workplace or school, give your manager/teacher and human rights compliance officer, if such exists, the “letter to a manager” (downland) and ask permission to display theOtherFlag as a pin or button on the same conditions as others are allowed to display the gay pride flag.
 This broadcasts the meaning of the flag and places people on notice that you are not to be mistreated for displaying it.
 As the meaning of the flag becomes known in your school or workplace you can then demand that they display this flag in the same manner as the gay pride flag.
-If they allow the pride flag to be seen with the company or school logo, ask the same; if their flag goes up on a flagpole, ask the same of ours.
+If they allow the pride flag to be seen with the company or school logo, ask the same; if their flag goes up on a flagpole, ask the same of TheOtherFlag.

 If you distribute fliers, perhaps with pins, consider your surroundings.
 When you are in a controlled environment and you do not have permission to distribute them, only give them individually to friends.
 If you hand them out in the workplace or school you can be accused of “leafletting” and face repercussions.
 However, you can ask for such permission and can also ask a religious leader to distribute fliers at your place of worship or in-home fellowship groups.
-If you are in an open forum such as a school-board meeting, distribute tons.
+If you are in an open forum such as a school-board meeting, distribute as many as possible.

 To download a copy of this advice click here